jmptrader/encore-cmd/README.md

 To run, type encore-cmd /path/of/cmdfile

 encore-cmd can work on your local computer or remote computer via SSH.
 For seamless remote operation, running an SSH agent is recommended.
+Of course, this assumes that the remote computer has encore-cmd already installed at the folder of your own choosing.

 Example
 -------